COVID-19 psycho-social impact of lockdown in patients with IBD

 These amongst other questions reflect some of the concerns and fears expressed by IBD patients in our recent survey on COVID-19 IBD patients´ perception.
-EFCCA is aiming to address these questions in collaboration with representatives from the European Medicines Agency, the European Association of Hospital Pharmacists and patient associations at our webinar scheduled for 25 June at 4 PM till 4.45 PM (CEST).
+EFCCA is aiming to address these questions in collaboration with representatives from its members and Dr Yoram Inspector at our webinar scheduled for 16 July at 4 PM till 4.45 PM (CEST).

 EFCCA Patient Talks

 85% were afraid of getting infected from COVID-19